George Phipps, 2nd Marquess of Normanby: Political and administrative career

 Normanby was returned to parliament for Scarborough in 1847, a seat he held until 1851 and again between 1852 and 1857.
 He was appointed Comptroller of the Household by Lord John Russell in 1851.
-When Lord Aberdeen became prime minister in early 1852, he became Treasurer of the Household, a post he held until 1858 the last three years under the premiership of Lord Palmerston.
+When Lord Aberdeen became prime minister in late 1852, he became Treasurer of the Household, a post he held until 1858 the last three years under the premiership of Lord Palmerston.
 In the latter year he was appointed Lieutenant-Governor of Nova Scotia, which he remained until 1863.
 Whilst he served as Lieutenant-Governor of Nova Scotia, he and his wife had the Prince of Wales (later King Edward VII) and his brother Prince Alfred, Duke of Edinburgh, as their guests at Government House.

 In 1863 Normanby succeeded his father in the marquessate and took his seat in the House of Lords.

 Normanby returned to the government in 1868 when he was appointed a Lord-in-waiting by William Ewart Gladstone.
 The following year he was promoted to Captain of the Honourable Corps of Gentlemen-at-Arms.
 From 1871 to 1874, he was Governor of Queensland.
 He was then Governor of New Zealand from 1874 to 1879 and Governor of Victoria from 1879 to 1884.